mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A PreSharedKey proposal is invalid if any of the following is true:

-* The `psktype` of the pre-shared key is not set to `external`.
+* The `psktype` in the PreSharedKeyID struct is not set to `external`.

 * The `psk_nonce` is not of length `KDF.Nh`.

 The `psk_nonce` MUST be randomly sampled.
 When processing a Commit message that includes one or more PreSharedKey proposals, group members derive `psk_secret` as described in {{pre-shared-keys}}, where the order of the PSKs corresponds to the order of the `PreSharedKey` proposals in the Commit.

 ### ReInit